trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-dal-params.md

 Follow these steps to deploy the Smart Rollup to Ghostnet and start a node:

-1. Run this command to deploy the Smart Rollup, replacing `my_wallet` with your account alias:
+1. Run this command to deploy the Smart Rollup, replacing `my_wallet` with your Octez client account alias:

    ```bash
    octez-client originate smart rollup files_archive from my_wallet \